• Corps of Unrevealed Sons of Destiny (kawr uv un ri veel' d sohns uv des' tuh nee)

 One of three descending orders of revealed Paradise Sons of God.
 Of origin in the Trinity, they are also known as Trinity Teacher Sons.

-• Eternals of Days (ih tur' nulz uv deyz)
+• Recents of Days (ree' suhntz uv deyz)

 • Deborah (deb' er uh)